althonos/pyhmmer/README.md

 ## 🔧 Installing

-`pyhmmer` can be installed from [PyPI](https://pypi.org/project/pyhmmer/), which hosts some pre-built CPython wheels for x86-64 Linux and OSX, as well as the code required to compile from source with Cython:
+`pyhmmer` can be installed from [PyPI](https://pypi.org/project/pyhmmer/), which hosts some pre-built CPython wheels for x86-64 Linux, as well as the code required to compile from source with Cython:
 ```console
 $ pip install pyhmmer
 ```